Want to convert a PDF to black and white or grayscale? Wondering what the difference is? And can you add color to monochrome PDFs? It's all here.

 You can do things like:

-- Highlight titles or key information
+- Highlight titles or key information.

-- Insert shapes and images
+- Insert images and shapes.

-- Add color watermarks
+- Add color watermarks.

-- Draw with the pencil tool
+- Draw with the pencil tool.

 All of these can be done in pretty much any color you want, making your grayscale PDFs much more interesting to look at.
 And Smallpdf's tools are free to try, with no download or sign up needed.